Universal entanglement signatures of interface conformal field theories: More numerical results of entanglement properties about the interface

 Next, we move to the scaling behavior of EE on the subsystem size $l$.
 One of the most typical entanglement-cut configurations of EE in interface theories is applying two entanglement cuts that are located in the bulk of two half-chains and symmetrically around the interface, dubbed as the \textit{symmetric EE}.
 As the EE is mainly contributed by quantum correlation around the entanglement cut locally, one expects

 where $A$ and $B$ are two adjacent subsystems that touch at the interface, with $l_A = l_B = l$.

 Another interesting case is applying one entanglement cut at the interface with varying the subsystem size.
-Similarly, in Ref.~\onlinecite{Karch2021_interfaceEE}, Karch, Luo, and Sun suggested the following scaling behaviors of EE from a holographic calculation
+Similarly, in \cite{Karch2021_interfaceEE}, Karch, Luo, and Sun suggested the following scaling behaviors of EE from a holographic calculation

 where $A$ and $B$ are two subsystems that adjacent at the interface, $f$ is the interface contribution to the EE.
 Consequently, they proposed the following universal relation

 for generic holographic interfaces~\cite{karch_2022_universal_EE_ICFT}.